eljoe182/react-firebase-auth/README.md

-# React authentication whit firebase
+# React authentication with firebase